krzystooof/USOS_registration_bot/README.md

-#USUS registration bot
+# USOS registration bot

 Python script created to automaticaly register for USOS subjects.
 It does not chceck if registration is valid.

-##Features:
+## Features:
 * automaticaly login
 * get targret time
 * click REGISTER in target time

-To enable loging in change:
+To enable loging in:

 ```
 user_login = <your USOS login>
 user_password = <your USOS password>
 ```